 Put them in the Instant Pot and add enough water to cover them by at least two inches.
 Put the lid on and make sure the vent is in the sealing position.
 Use the manual setting and adjust for 25 minutes.

-In a bowl, combine half a cup of ketchup, a quarter cup of maple syrup, one tablespoon mustard, half a teaspoon of garlic powder, and half a teaspoon of salt.
+In a bowl, combine half a cup of ketchup, a quarter cup of maple syrup, two tablespoons apple cider vinegar, one tablespoon mustard, half a teaspoon of garlic powder, and half a teaspoon of salt.

 Stir until it’s smooth and blended, and then put in the fridge to wait for the beans to cook.